“We are giants, lying here, who can make forests quiver”

 – Virginia Woolf, The Waves

-I am a Shakespearean researcher and teacher of English, based in Chelmsford, Essex.
+I am a Shakespearean researcher and higher education Outreach Officer at the University of Exeter.
 I believe in education, storytelling, and the power of literature to make giants of us all.

-I studied English Literature at the University of Exeter, where I enjoyed the view so much that I decided to stick around for my MA and doctorate there too.
+I studied English Literature at the Exeter, where I enjoyed the view so much that I decided to stay there for my MA and doctorate too.
 I was awarded my PhD in 2015.
 My thesis, “Playing Dead: Living Death in Early Modern Drama,” looked at occurrences of “living death” – a liminal state that exists between life and death, and which may be approached from either side – in early modern English drama and combined a broadly historicist approach with explorations of dramaturgy, ideas of stagecraft and performance.

 My current research interests are primarily to do with modern interpretations and adaptations of Shakespearean plays – particularly the ways in which early modern symbolism might be re-imagined for the present day in order to retain (or enhance) its original significance and effect on audiences.
 I have found processes of adaptation and modernisation especially relevant to my teaching practice, and am a strong advocate for the use of modern translations of E-M drama in the classroom and on the stage!